-Outside there is a splendid series of glasshouses, a conservatory and several very regal peacocks as well as some beautiful gardens to explore.
-In the courtyard, another exhibition presents the story of these gardens, largely the creation of Milo Talbot, the last Lord Talbot to live at the castle.
+Outside, you’ll find a splendid series of glasshouses, a conservatory and several very regal peacocks.
+There are some beautiful gardens to explore too.
+In the courtyard, another exhibition presents the story of the gardens, largely the creation of Milo Talbot, the last Lord Talbot to live at the castle.

-The castle and estate were sold by Rose in 1976 to Fingal County Council, partly at least in order to pay Milo’s death duties.
-Unfortunately, however, much of the contents had already been sold – some of them to Mick Jagger, who bought several pieces of fine Irish Chippendale furniture for his chateau in France.
+Unfortunately, however, much of the contents of the castle had already been sold – some of them to Mick Jagger, who bought several pieces of fine Irish Chippendale furniture for his chateau in France.